kivy/pyobjus/docs/source/core_tutorials.rst

 Using class
 -----------

-As you know, ``class`` is Python keyword, so that might be a problem.
+As you know, ``class`` is a Python keyword, so that might be a problem.

-Let's say that we want to get Class type for ``NSString`` instance...
+Let's say that we want to get the Class type for an ``NSString`` instance...

 We can use following::